TRAVEL GUIDE TO BRYSON CITY AND THE GREAT SMOKY MOUNTAINS

 • Click thumbnail images to enlarge.

 Old 288 – From Bryson City.
-Take US 19 S to turn at SR 1323 (Slope St.; begins at bridge by Kerr Drugs).
+Take US 19 S to turn at SR 1323 (Slope St.; begins at bridge by Walgreens).
 Travel Slope St. .2 miles and turn left at the blinking light onto SR 1321 (Bryson Walk).
 Bryson Walk becomes Old 288.
 Travel 1.6 miles and turn left to follow the river continuing on Old 288 Travel .8 miles to the area at the end of the road.

 Lemmons Branch – From Bryson City take US 19/74 West to NC 28 N (right turn towards Robbinsville).
 Follow NC 28 N about 3 miles to the site for the Tsali Recreation area.
 Turn right and follow signs to Lemmons Branch Boat Ramp.
+The ramp is handicapped accessible.

 Cable Cove – From Bryson City take US/74 West to NC 28 N (right turn ttowards Robbinsville).
 Continue on approximately 20 miles (8.2 past the 143 turnoff).
 Turn right onto SR 1287 (Cable Cove).
 Go 1.5 miles to the end of the road.

 Lewellyn Branch – On Cheoah Lake, just below Fontana Dam.
 From Bryson City take US 19/74 West to NC 28 N (right turn towards Robbinsville).
 Follow NC 28N about 25 miles, crossing the Little Tennessee River just below Fontana Dam.
+Both the ramp and a fishing pier are handicapped accessible.

 |Planning a Wedding?
 (PDF)|